 Many workers gathered together at New York’s city hall before marching down Fifth Avenue towards Union Square.

-They held speeches about how unfair capitalism was towards workers who spent most of their time working nonstop only to receive crumbs as pay while bosses earned hundreds or thousands of times more than them
+They held speeches about how unfair capitalism was towards workers who spent most of their time working nonstop only to receive crumbs as pay while bosses earned hundreds or thousands of times more than them.

 Veterans Day (November 11th)

-Veterans Day falls on November 11th every year and honors all those who served in America’s armed forces, either in times of war or peace.
+Veterans Day falls on November 11th every year and honors all who served in America’s armed forces, either in times of war or peace.

-This holiday is significant because it is used to honor all those who fought for American independence in 1775, which became known as Lexington and concord, where Minutemen began fighting against British troops before receiving reinforcements from George Washington’s army.
+This holiday is significant because it is used to honor all those who fought for American independence in 1775, known as Lexington and concord, where Minutemen began fighting against British troops before receiving reinforcements from George Washington’s army.